 [fast_events id=22], where 22 is the event id and don’ forget to set the group attribute.

 Single day (football club)

 Everybody can order, but you have an agreement with the local football club who can buy 100 tickets against a reduced rate.
 There are 200 members.
 Create a new separate event and make sure you set the User groups flag.
-Create an Excel sheet with 3 columns (Name, Emailadress, Number of tickets ) for the 200 members and export it as csv-file and use it in the Groups - tab under Upload csv file.
+Create an Excel sheet with 3 columns (Name, Emailadress, Number of tickets ) for the 200 members and export it as csv-file and use it in the Tools - Email lists to create an email list for the selected event.
 You set the number of tickets in the excel sheet to the maximum number of tickets allowed in a single order.
 Set the stock for this event to 100 and the connected event-id to the general event-id of the event where everybody can buy tickets.
 It may be smart to also set the Unique users flag, so football club members can only place a single order.
 Create a separate order page for the football club.